William G Macfarlane,

 Marion, Paris and London

 Marion, printers, Paris and London, printed the card and supplied the cardstock to the photographer of many Victorian photographs.
 The printer’s name Marion Imp Paris can be found on cards from all over the world, showing that their business was shipping cardstock worldwide and the same designs, so far they have been found from: India, Burma, Australia, New Zealand, South Africa and Gibraltar14.
-The wording on my card is in the stamp box of an unlabelled photo-card of Falkland Palace in Fife, suggesting that Marion only supplied the card.
+The wording on my card of an unlabelled photo-card of Falkland Palace in Fife is in the stamp box, suggesting that Marion only supplied the card.
+In contrast, Marion seems to have published this Royal photo by Downey (qv).

 - Marmillod, Montreux